 In the midst of COVID-19, many people have been thrown into homeschool, and not necessarily by choice.
-School districts across the U.S. have shut down for the remainder of the year, and parents are looking for help and answers.
+School districts across the U.S. are scrambling to open safely, and parents are looking for help and answers.

 No parent wants to see their child fall behind in school, so homeschool has become a must for many.
 The question is, how and where to start?
 There’s a lot to know.
 This blog will walk you through it all, step by step, from how to find the homeschool laws and limitations of your state, all the way down to how to get the most out of lesson plans.
 Armed with a little knowledge, you can do this!
 Let’s get started.